OpenText Functional Testing Web Add-in Extensibility

 • API References.

-• Web Add-in Extensibility toolkit support sets that extend UFT One GUI testing support for the following Web 2.0 environments:
+• Web Add-in Extensibility toolkit support sets that extend GUI testing support for the following Web 2.0 environments:

 • ASP.NET AJAX control toolkit